-p) Prohibition on Procurement of Foreign-Made Unmanned Aircraft Systems
+p) Requirements for Operation and Procurement of Commercial Of the Shelf Unmanned Aircraft Systems

-Commercial Off The Shelf Unmanned Aircraft Systems (COTS UAS) may not be purchased pursuant to this grant or contract or other transaction agreement for prototype until a waiver per the Deputy Secretary of Defense Memorandum "Unmanned Aerial Vehicle Cybersecurity Vulnerabilities," May 23, 2018 is obtained by the cognizant ONR Program Officer.

-(1) A waiver is not required when the research is supported via a grant award AND it is unclassified and funded with either basic research funds (i.e., 6.1) or applied research funds (i.e., 6.2) and performed on campus by a university.
-A waiver must be obtained for all other grants and assistance agreements.

-(2) Notwithstanding 1.a. above, a waiver is required for all efforts (regardless of award or funding type) that involve interactions with military personnel, DoD property, or DoD facilities; work conducted by US Government laboratories, UARCs, or FFRDCs; or are Public Aircraft Operation (PAO), classified, or explore specific military utility.
-For these efforts, a Cyber Security waiver or Authority to Operate (ATO) and Cyber Vulnerability Assessment must be obtained.
+- (1) Commercial Off-The-Shelf Unmanned Aircraft Systems (COTS UAS) may not be purchased pursuant to this grant or assistance agreement or contract or other transaction agreement for prototype until a Cyber Exception to Policy (ETP) is obtained by the cognizant ONR Program Officer. - (2) Exception.
+A Cyber ETP is not required when the research is supported via a grant award AND it is unclassified and funded with either basic research funds (i.e., 6.1) or applied research funds (i.e., 6.2) and performed on campus by a university.
+For all other grants and assistance agreements, a Cyber ETP must be obtained prior to purchase and/or flight operations. - (3) Notwithstanding (2) above, a Cyber ETP is required for all efforts (regardless of award or funding type) that involve interactions with military personnel, DoD property, or DoD facilities; work conducted by US Government laboratories, UARCs, or FFRDCs; or are Public Aircraft Operation (PAO), classified, or explore specific military utility.
+For these efforts, and depending on the

-(3) A waiver is required for all contract awards and other transaction agreements.
-For these efforts, a Cyber Security waiver or ATO and Cyber Vulnerability Assessment must be obtained.

-Prospective performers or current performers are required to notify the cognizant ONR Program Officer of any anticipated COTS UAS purchase that may be subject to waiver at time of white paper, proposal submission or award changes.
-Performers shall provide documentation specifying the details including the type of drone, effort, location, etc.

-Performers will agree to cooperate and provide additional information as requested to support the waiver and cyber vulnerability assessment.
+- UAS platform and Cyber Operating Environment, a Cyber ETP, FAA issued Certificate of Airworthiness or a NAVAIR Airworks Authority to Operate (ATO) must be obtained. - (4) Prospective or current performers are required to notify the cognizant ONR Program Officer of any anticipated COTS UAS purchase that may be subject to exception at time of white paper, proposal submission or award changes.
+Performers shall provide documentation specifying the details including the type of drone, effort, location, etc. - (5) Performers will agree to cooperate and provide additional information as requested to support the cyber vulnerability assessment and other requirements identified above in (3). - (6) Notwithstanding, procedures and requirements identified above, restrictions identified in Section 848 of the National Defense Authorization Act for Fiscal Year 2023, Pub.
+L. No. 116-92, 10 U.S.C 4871 note, as amended, continue to apply.
+Performers are notified that effective October 1, 2024 additional restrictions will apply to new awards, extensions or renewals of existing contracts

-In no event shall federal funding be expended or purchase made pursuant to any award subject to waiver requirement, unless and until performer is notified by ONR that the waiver, cyber vulnerability and other requirements have been met.